 Departments should monitor the completion of mandatory and expected professional development activities by supervisors.
 If a supervisor does not complete a mandatory professional development activity, the Graduate Chair should intervene and if necessary refer the matter to the Head of Department for action with reference to the Statement of Research Performance Expectations.
 If a supervisor does not complete an expected professional development activity this should be addressed through the performance review process.

-If an individual appointed as a main supervisor has not - as a main supervisor - overseen a PGR through to successful completion of the PGR programme in question or a PGR programme at a higher level* they must be supported by a co-supervisor.
-The co-supervisor should be a member of University staff (as set out in #5.6 above) and have a track record of successful PhD supervision.
-The role of the co-supervisor is to serve as an advisor/mentor to the main supervisor, in addition to providing additional supervisory support to the PGR. (*Eg supervisor who has - as a main supervisor - only overseen the successful completion of an MA/MSc (by research) PGR would require a co-supervisor to serve as the main supervisor of a PhD PGR but not to serve as the main supervisor for further MA/MSc (by research) PGRs.)
+If an individual appointed as a main supervisor has not - as a main supervisor (regardless of jurisdiction) - overseen a PGR through to successful completion of the PGR degree in question or a PGR degree at a higher level* they must be supported by a co-supervisor.
+The co-supervisor should be a member of University staff (who is eligible to be a main supervisor) and have a track record of successful PhD supervision.
+The role of the co-supervisor is to serve as an advisor/mentor to the main supervisor, in addition to providing additional supervisory support to the PGR. [*Eg supervisor who has - as a main supervisor - only overseen the successful completion of an MA/MSc (by research) PGR would require a co-supervisor to serve as the main supervisor of a PhD PGR but not to serve as the main supervisor for further MA/MSc (by research) PGRs.]

 Formal supervisory meetings, at which substantial discussion of, and feedback on, research progress and plans and a conversation about development and training needs take place, are vital for ensuring that a PGR’s research project remains on target.
-Formal supervision meetings must be held at least every 6-7 weeks throughout the calendar year for both full-time and part-time PGRs (including visiting PGRs) during the normal enrolment period and more frequently if a Graduate School Board prescribes.
-This equates to a minimum of eight formal Supervision meetings per calendar year.
+Formal supervision meetings must be held at least every six to seven weeks throughout the enrolment year for both full-time and part-time PGRs (including visiting PGRs) during the normal enrolment period and more frequently if a Graduate School Board prescribes.
+This equates to a minimum of eight formal supervision meetings per enrolment year.
 This requirement may only be temporarily waived by the Graduate School Board of the department concerned where the PGR is absent on academic grounds and unable (eg due to the fieldwork location) to participate in a supervisory meeting by alternative means, normally video-conferencing.

 A record of each formal supervisory meeting should be drawn up by the PGR, approved by the supervisor(s), and saved on SkillsForge, in order to be accessible to both.
 The record should include the date of the meeting, a summary of the content of the meeting and future actions to be performed, including agreed training.
 The department is ultimately responsible for ensuring that formal supervisory meetings happen on time and are correctly recorded.